-There is no doubt that Versus was Ryuhei Kitamura's (LoveDeath) break-through film.
+There is no doubt that Versus was Ryuhei Kitamura's breakthrough film.
 His two earlier efforts made little or no splash in the film world, but once Kitamura released Versus doors started to open.
-As often the case, Kitamura never managed to match the genius of his break-through film, then again it makes the original all the more special.
+As is often the case, Kitamura never managed to match the genius of his breakthrough film, then again it makes the original all the more special.
 Even though this low-budget vehicle is already more than 10 years old, there's still plenty of life left in it.

 The soundtrack consists of an eclectic range of action-oriented music.
 It's far from subtle and homogeneous, freely switching between cheesy guitar riffs and club-ready drum n bass.
 The thing is though that it works pretty well for each separate scene.
 It's not what you call a great soundtrack, but as far as supporting the different scenes goes it does the job considerably well.